I have travelled the Asian Countries on a shoe-string budget without much hassle. Of course, the Indian Rupee isn’t that weak in the continent.

 But for a few small transactions, Pay Pal can really prove expensive.
 For an Instance, I wished to book a 17 Euros (1360 INR) worth to and fro tickets to Cologne but I ended up paying 1600 INR through Pay Pal.
 Please count your currency rate before spending.
 For EG. I had purchased Euros at the rate of 80 INR : 1 Euro and within a month the rate had increased even more, so any online transaction after that cost me more. 😐

-Okay, so, first of all, let me clarify one thing that couch surfing in Europe isn’t just about booking someone’s place to cut on your stay costs.
+Okay, so, first of all, let me clarify one thing that couch-surfing in Europe isn’t just about booking someone’s place to cut on your stay costs.
 While even the beggars in Europe need to entertain with music or dance or whatever skills they have, the hosts in Europe would at least look for an interesting person with whom they can share some travel stories or learn some skills.
 Want some tips and details on Couchsurfing in Europe?
 Click here to read.

 The common area at The Nomad Hostel, Seville